jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 What is especially nice is there is no chance of that function being used in the predicate.

-Notice too that there is need to use the `is_prime(rval)` in the column projection either, as the only rows returned are those where rval is prime.
+Notice too that there is no need to use the `is_prime(rval)` in the column projection either, as the only rows returned are those where rval is prime.

-The

 ```text
 SQL# @showplan_last